krzdabrowski/android-currency-adder/README.md

 * Hilt - for Dependency Injection pattern implementation
 * Room - for local database
 * Version Catalog - for dependency management
+* Baseline and Startup Profiles - for performance improvements during app launch
 * Timber - for logging
 * JUnit5, Turbine and MockK - for unit tests
 * Jetpack Compose test dependencies and Hilt - for UI tests